 From 1853 to 1861 another lighthouse operated on nearby Beacon Island, just a short distance from Ocracoke, in Pamlico Sound.
 This beacon was 39 feet high.
 By 1857 it was considered useless, again due to the shifting channels.
 The same fate befell a new lightship that was installed near Ocracoke Inlet at about the same time.

-Following is a list of all keepers of Ocracoke Lighthouse:
+Following is a list of all keepers of Ocracoke Lighthouse, and their dates of service:

 - John Harker, 1847-1853 (probably Anson Harker’s son)